pmarks-net/everclamp/docs/index.md

 ![](media/openscad_hole.png)

 I also found a [janky way to scale threads in Fusion360](fusion360), but my point is not to list workarounds for every piece of software.
-If our goal is to solve the thread printing problem in general, then the solution needs to work with any design tool.
+If we wish to solve the thread printing problem in general, then the solution must work with any design tool.

 Here's what to do instead: